 Conformity plays a huge role in how elections are won and lost.
 The experiments of Soloman Asch have proven that most people won't conform or accept an idea that is obviously wrong or criminal.
 However, when certain information is skewed and distorted, or when certain details are left out, people may not have the ability to fully perceive something as either right or wrong, simply due to a lack of information.
 When news agencies build a reputation as trustworthy, more people are willing to accept the reputation without question.
 When certain organizations are accepted as trustworthy, they fail to be as thoroughly scrutinized as others.
 Trustworthiness is surprisingly easy to achieve and sustain, especially when certain details are left out for the purpose of deniability.
-Mentioning an erroneous fact is one thing, but completely failing to mention a particular fact allows us to deny that we were wrong in the first place.
+Mentioning an erroneous fact is one thing, but completely failing to mention a particular fact allows us to deny that we were ever wrong in the first place.
 Media uses this technique to the very same effect that politicians do.
 This allows them to maintain a universal perception of trustworthiness.

-Politicians have often made mention of their own benevolence by talking about their plans to help the middle class and the poor, but they seldom appear to give any real details.
+Politicians often make mention of their own benevolence by talking about their plans to help the middle class and the poor, but they seldom appear to give any real details.
 Real details would only create an opportunity for their opponents to completely deconstruct their ideas, visions, and beliefs.
 Telling people you want to help the poor sounds great, but explaining how you plan to do it could spell trouble.
 Most of us would be better off just saying that we want to help the poor and leaving it at that.
 Having such a measured and careful approach allows the wheels of the bandwagon to stay intact.
 News organizations are exceptionally good at doing this.

 The bandwagon effect is something every politician wants to capitalize on.
 Sometimes, biased news agencies will help them achieve their goals.
 Whether its by claiming that a certain politician is in the lead by 5% points (without giving any real details about the methodology), or by reporting that massive crowds have turned out at the latest rally, news agencies can use several techniques to create the idea that everyone is on board with a certain idea.
 In some cases, news agencies won't mention crowd turnouts, but rather, they'll show us the turnout.
 Following the first presidential debate, in a syndicated news article, Reuters reported Obama's rally in Madison, Wisconsin.
 The Daily Star republished the article – along with thousands of other papers on the Reuters feed – with the impressive photo and caption.
 By being deliberately vague on the location of the rally, Reuters was able to avoid any speculation or doubt about Obama's extraordinary ability to draw a crowd.
 The campaign rally wasn't just being held at some random location in Madison, it was being held openly on the campus of the University Of Wisconsin, home to over 45,000 students and staff.
 This campaign rally closed down nearby classrooms and canceled most mid-day classes, leaving thousands of students with nowhere else to go.